-11. FLIGHT CONTROL.
-Rockets may not use an externally-generated signal such as radio or computer control (except GPS navigation satellite signals) for any purpose after liftoff.
+- 11. FLIGHT CONTROL: Rockets may not use an externally-generated signal such as radio or computer control (except GPS navigation satellite signals) for any purpose after liftoff.
 They may use autonomous onboard control systems to control any aspect of flight as long as these do not involve the use of pyrotechnic charges.
-Any onboard flight-control electronics must use only commercially-made altitude and/or timing devices that are available to all TARC participants.

-12. PLACES.
-Places in the final fly-off of the competition will be determined on the basis of the sum of the altitude and duration scores above.
-At the fly-offs, 20 teams will be invited to make a second flight at the last flight round of the day based on the results of their first flights.
-Cash prizes, which are awarded to the top ten places, will be awarded only to those teams that make a second fully qualified flight.
-In this final round, rockets which have issues which would otherwise rate a replacement flight under TARC rules #7 or #9 will not receive a replacement flights made at the fly-offs.
-Places eleven up to one hundred will be awarded to the remaining teams based on the scores from their first flight.
-Ties will result in pooling and even splitting of the prizes for the affected place(s) -- for example, a two-way tie for 2nd place would result in a merger and even division of the prizes for 2nd and 3rd places.
+Any onboard flight-control electronics must use only commercially-made altitude and/or timing devices that are available to all TARC participants. - 12.
+PLACES: Places in the final fly-off of the competition will be determined on the basis of the sum of the altitude and duration scores above.
+At the fly-offs, 24 teams will be invited to make a second flight at the last flight round of the day based on the results of their first flights.
+Prizes which are awarded to the top places will be awarded only to those teams that make a second flight.
+In this final round, rockets which have issues which would otherwise rate a replacement flight under TARC rules #7 or #9 will not receive a replacement flight.
+The top twenty final places will be ranked on the basis of the scores from the two qualified flights made at the fly-offs.
+Places twenty-one up to one hundred will be awarded to the remaining teams based on the scores from their first flight.
+Ties will result in pooling and even splitting of the prizes for the affected place(s) -- for example, a two-way tie for 4th place would result in a merger and even division of the prizes for 4th and 5th places.
+If there is a tie for one of the top three places, the teams involved in the tie will be required to make a third flight to determine final places.
 Aerospace Industries Association reserves the right to make all last and final contest determinations.